patroclus1/Ex-Fun-Game_Alpha/README.md

 # Ex Fun Game (Alpha version)
-A test version of my submission to "Finally Finish Something 2022" game jam.\
+My submission to "Finally Finish Something 2022" game jam.\
 Thank you for checking out this page. \
 Follow for updates.
 <br/>